4 Predictions for the future of software in 2023

 With hackers becoming increasingly sophisticated in their attacks, organizations need reliable security protocols that can protect sensitive data without disrupting business operations or hindering user experience.
 Gartner predicts that by 2025, at least 45% of all organizations around the world will have experienced cyberattacks on their tech stack, up 300% from 2021.
 By 2023, expect improved security protocols such as two-factor authentication (2FA) and biometric authentication tools, like facial recognition or fingerprint scans, to become commonplace within most organizations’ software solutions.
 As software becomes more complex and interconnected, security concerns will become increasingly critical for businesses to address if they want to remain competitive in 2023 and beyond.

-The future of software looks extremely bright.
+The future of software looks extremely dynamic.
 By 2023, expect AI-driven automation, cloud computing solutions, open source solutions, and improved security protocols to dominate the industry landscape—allowing businesses of all sizes greater control over their operations while also providing customers with an enhanced user experience.
 As technology continues to evolve at breakneck speed, staying ahead of the curve is essential for any organization looking forward into 2023 and beyond.

 Image: Pexels - Rakicevic Nenad